-While often referred to as Bulli Shire Council’s health or sanitary inspector, he was much more, and his influence and power in policing ordnances and regulations seemed to hold no bounds.
+While often referred to as Bulli Shire Council’s health or sanitary inspector, he was much more, and his influence and power in policing regulations seemed to hold no bounds.

 The Bulli Park memorial consisted of World War One guns collected by Hiles, who at the time was Captain of the Bulli Artillery Corps.

 Hiles was born in Elstree, England, in 1865, a village which later became famous throughout the world as the headquarters of film production in England.
 His parents were the proprietors of the Red Lion Inn – at the time one of the oldest inns in England.

 In his youth, Hales worked as a ship’s chandler and at the age of 17 he joined the Orient Line as a steward.
 In those days the Orient Line was part steam and part sail.
 The boat which a young Hiles joined conveyed troops to Egypt.
 He made several trips to Sydney as a steward before deciding to settle in Australia.

 Hale joined the Newcastle Line of ships as a steward, later working at Callan Park, where he met his future wife, who was on the nursing staff there.

 Early in 1901, Hiles went to Melbourne, where he was in charge of the victualling of the Imperial troops who came out with King George for the opening of the first Federal Parliament.
 He accompanied the troops back to Sydney, where he assumed similar duties.